eugenia1984/english/glossary.md

 - **to tackle tasks**: refers to trying to finish tasks as best as possible.
 For example, programmers usually have to tackle coding tasks.

-- **Touch base**: means to make contact or to check in with someone, usually to discuss progress or updates.
+- **touch base**: means to make contact or to check in with someone, usually to discuss progress or updates.
 For example:

 `Let's touch base next week to see how the project is going.` -> We'll talk again next week to discuss the project's progress.